Rürup Pension Calculator: Does a Rürup Pension work for you?

 Survivors' and disability pension with Rürup

 Your dependents are not automatically covered in the event of your death (so no built-in inheritance) in a Rürup contract.
-You can select for a fee to have a survivors' pension and/or a disability pension.
+You can select for a fee for a survivors' pension and/or a disability pension.
 The survivor's pension includes spouses (married) and children who are entitled to child benefits.
 Alternatively, and also for a fee, upon your death, they could gain entitlement to the built-up capital in your pension.
-It makes sense, especially for your partner, to go for a survivor benefit rather than leaving a generic inheritance behind, since with this option the risk of the longevity of your partner is then covered, and shared with other insured.
+It makes sense, especially for your partner, to go for a survivor benefit rather than leaving a generic inheritance behind since, with this option, the risk of the longevity of your partner is then covered and shared with other insureds.
 However, it is important to consider the cost.

 If you would like a contract with disability protection, it can also be arranged separately with additional costs.
 Such contracts should, however, not be mixed as the need for each insurance is driven by different arguments, and you may want to change one and not the other down the road, which would be difficult if they are joined.